heltonmaia/ECT-proj-roboticArm/README.md

 ### **Using the main algorithm**
 While the Arduino script is running, run Anaconda Navigator as administrator and launch the Anaconda prompt.
 Activate your virtual environment, go back to the Navigator interface and launch Jupyter Notebook.

-Can copy the code of the main algorithm named "right hand controller using serial commands.py" to a Jupyter Notebook file.
+Use the code of the main algorithm named "right hand controller using serial commands.py" to a Jupyter Notebook file.

 Locate the declaration of the object "ser", which uses the pyserial module
 ``` python